cboettig/ews-review/manuscript-w-refs.md

 Schreiber (2003).
 In this model, prey species with high growth rates exhibit chaotic dynamics under predation, but populations collapse when predation increases beyond a threshold value.
 Left: The population level as a function of predation rate.
+Mean dynamics shown as black line, realizations with varying initial conditions shown as grey dots; see Schreiber (2003).
 Middle: Variance of the prey population level.
 Note that it *decreases* as predation rate approaches the threshold.
 Right: Lag-1 Autocorrelation in prey population dynamics increases as the threshold is approached]

 Examples are not restricted to chaotic dynamics.
 Some spatially extended systems exhibit a type of bifurcation that is not accompanied by CSD.
 In one class of